taskforcesh/bullmq-proxy/README.md

 - [x] Initial support for adding and processing jobs for any queue.
 - [x] Queue getters (retrieve jobs in any status from any queue).
-- [ ] Support redundancy (multiple proxies running in parallel).
+- [x] Support redundancy (multiple proxies running in parallel).
+- [x] Job processing actions: update progress, add logs.
 - [ ] Queue actions: Pause, Resume, Clean and Obliterate.
-- [x] Job processing actions: update progress, add logs.
 - [ ] Job actions: promote, retry, remove.
 - [ ] Support for adding flows.
 - [ ] Dynamic rate-limit.
 - [ ] Manually consume jobs.
+- [ ] Listen to global queue events.

 Although the service is not yet feature complete, you are very welcome to try it out and give us feedback and report any issues you may find.